CS351-Group-Project/Full-Stack-Project/README.md

 **Q8: How will you ensure your deployment is reliable and easy to update?**

 -> From our research, it seems that CI/CD piplines will be useful to automate deployment.

+Current progress:
+Week 12:
+Mithil, Saanvi, and Deepikka worked on polishing the frontend and making it as per the design posted on the Figma Wireframe also including other features when necessary.

+Week 13:
+Saamit worked on the integration of the backed and ensuring it worked.
+The frontend changed quite a bit in the process.
+Saanvi went back and made changes to the frontend to make it match the design we thought of.